My son is an early riser.

-My mother-in-law is visiting along with my granny-in-law, and the mornings have been blissful.
+My mother-in-law is visiting along with my granny-in-law, and this has made the mornings blissful.

-Every morning my six-year-old son wakes up his great-granny and they sneak down the stairs, stealthily, with their fingers on their months to say to each other, “Shh…”
+Every morning my six-year-old son wakes up his great-granny and they sneak down the stairs, stealthily, with their fingers on their mouths to say to each other, “Shh…”

 I stay in bed.

 And an hour later I walk down the stairs and into the kitchen to gapes and comments about me the sleepyhead.

 I say heartily and smilingly, “Has anybody fixed me some breakfast?”